 Shaunta has helped Fortune 100 organizations lead international, and national grassroots campaigns for business development, regulatory affairs and reputation enhancement.
 Her expertise in crisis communications and reputation enhancement in both the private and public sector has navigated organizations through change.
 She has knowledge and experience working and navigating in the European Union Environment and regulatory structure.

-Shaunta is Managing Director of Community Relations at Alaska Airlines.
+Shaunta Hyde is Director of the People eXperience and Technology Transformation Team (PXT3) at Amazon.
+In this role she supports global operations overseeing employee policies, change management and HR communications for Amazon Worldwide Stores.
+Prior to joining Amazon, Shaunta was with Alaska Airlines as Managing Director of Community Relations.
 She joined Alaska as its first African American female executive overseeing community relations.
 Shaunta leads community relations, charitable giving, strategic investments/national partnerships, and engagement strategies while overseeing a budget of $17M.
 She is responsible for Alaska’s social impact pillar and metrics for the company ESG scorecard.
 Shaunta’s leadership achievements include the pivot from a less cohesive corporate philanthropy effort to a strategic program and business tool that builds Alaska’s brand and drives customer loyalty.

 Prior to joining Alaska Airlines, Shaunta served as the Director of Global Aviation Policy for The Boeing Company, and manager of Government Affairs where she worked developing and executing strategies to shape local, national and international public policy.
 Before joining the Boeing Company, Shaunta oversaw for King County regional government - local and national strategy, federal funding, and policy advocacy.